JoseIgor/jokedodia/README.md

 # jokedodia
-This is the repository of the url (jokedodia.com) a funny website with brasilian short jokes.
+This is the repository of the jokedodia.com a funny website with brasilian short jokes.